Gissio/radpro/docs/field-guide.md

 * **External contamination**, where radioactive substances settle on external surfaces like skin, clothing, or other objects.
 * **Internal contamination**, where radioactive substances enter the body through inhalation, ingestion, or absorption through open wounds, posing a significant danger due to the close-range interaction with biological tissues.

-Decontamination is the process of removing these radioactive particles from external surfaces.
+Decontamination is the process of removing radioactive particles from external surfaces.
 By simply removing clothing and shoes, one can eliminate about 90% of external contamination.
 A gentle wash with soap and water further removes radiation particles from the skin, preventing the spread of radioactive substances and reducing the risk of internal contamination.

 For internal contamination, specific treatments are used.
 If contaminated with Iodine-131, one might take potassium iodide to saturate the thyroid, thus blocking the uptake of the radioactive iodine.
 For contamination with Cesium-137, Prussian blue can be administered to bind with the radioactive particles, which then exit the body through natural means.